chemreac/chemreac/README.rst

 `conda <http://docs.continuum.io/anaconda/index.html>`_:
 ::

+   $ conda config --add channel chemreac
-    $ conda install -c https://conda.anaconda.org/chemreac chemreac
+   $ conda install chemreac

 and you're done!
 To check if it's installed you may run:

 ::

-    $ python -c "import chemreac"

-which should exit silently.
+    $ conda install pytest
+    $ pytest --pyargs chemreac

+which should run the test suite (all tests should pass or xfail).
 If you are not using the conda package manager you can still install chemreac from source.
 You will find the instructions for doing so below.

 Building from source
 --------------------